GDRX Logo

 Here is what happens:

-- Restricted blood flow: Narrow arteries can’t carry enough blood to support a firm erection.
+• Restricted blood flow: Narrow arteries cannot carry enough blood to support a firm erection.

-- Possible nerve impact: In long-term cases, blood pressure issues may also interfere with the nerves involved in arousal.
+• Possible nerve impact: In long-term cases, blood pressure issues can also interfere with the nerves involved in arousal.

 The International Journal of Hypertension reported in 2021 that approximately 46.34% of Hypertensive men experienced ED, making it a very common coexisting issue among Hypertensive males.

-Even Low Blood Pressure is not without consequence—it may decrease the blood flow needed for firmness.
+Even Low Blood Pressure is not without consequence; it can decrease the blood flow needed for firmness.
 Without adequate pressure, blood doesn’t reach the penis in sufficient amounts.

-Whether your blood pressure is too high or too low, the result is the same—reduced blood flow equals poor erection quality.
-That’s why maintaining optimal blood pressure is crucial for sexual function.
+Whether your blood pressure is too high or too low, the result is the same.
+Reduced blood flow equals poor erection quality.
+That is why maintaining optimal blood pressure is crucial for sexual function.

 Impact of High Blood Pressure medications on Erectile function